Develop a Slack-bot using Golang

 If you can Install or are allowed to install you will see yet another screen with information, select the appropriate channels the bot can use to post on as an application.

-Once you click Allow you will see long strings, one OAuth token, and one Webhook URL.
+you will see long strings, one OAuth token, and one Webhook URL.
 Remember the location of these, or save them on another safe storage.

 Open your slack client and log in to the workspace.
 We need to invite the Application into a channel that we want him to be available in.
-I’ve used a channel named percybot.
+I’ve used a channel named percybot

-Go there and start typing a command message which is done by starting the message with /.
-We can invite the bot by typing /invite @NameOfYourbot.
+Go there and start typing a command message which is done by starting the message with /

 Connecting to Slack from Golang